cai-lw/morpho-baseline/README.md

 We additionally provide two trivial baseline systems:

-* LB-GT: this baseline generates inflected forms identical to the lemma for each paradigm slot; the gold number of paradigm slots is *given*
+* LB-GT: This baseline generates inflected forms identical to the lemma for each paradigm slot; the gold number of paradigm slots is *given*.
-* LB-Dev: this baseline generates inflected forms identical to the lemma for each paradigm slot; the number of paradigm slots is *the averge of all development languages*
+* LB-Dev: This baseline generates inflected forms identical to the lemma for each paradigm slot; the number of paradigm slots is *the averge over the number of paradigm slots in all development languages*.

 To use any system besides the official baseline, run:
 ```